eMapR/TimeSync-Plus/README.md

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/01_DB_box.JPG' width="400">

 Clicking on one of the plot list identification values, will render the spectral and spatial data for area the ID represents.
 This may take a few moments.
-Once loaded, the user will see that plot list ID value is highlighted, and spectral plot in the upper center is populated, and that there are several images clips with the same polygon to the upper right bottom sections.
+Once loaded, the user will see that plot list ID value is highlighted, and spectral plot in the upper center is populated, and that there are several images chips with the same polygon geometry in the upper right bottom sections.

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/02_plotlist.JPG' width="200">

-The spectral plot show the summary spectral values for the area represent by the point of polygon shown.
+The spectral plot shows the summary spectral values for the area represent by the point or polygon displayed.
 For visual purposes, the user can double click on two observation points to connect a line between them.

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/03_specplot3.JPG' width="300">

 More line segment can be added by continuing to double click on more observation points.
 To remove line segments double click on a already selected point.

-The image chip in the upper right is different from the other images chips in that it show approximately current Ariel imagery, topographical, and street base maps.
+The image chip in the upper right is different from the other images chips in that it show approximately current ariel imagery, topographical, and street base maps.

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/04mainchip.JPG' width="200">

-The user can change the base map by clicking the map icon in this image chip. the user can also remove the geometry in this image chip by unselecting the ROI option in the map icon.
+The user can change the base map by clicking the map icon in this image chip.
+The user can also remove the geometry in this image chip by unselecting the ROI option in the map icon.

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/04mainchip3.JPG' width="200">